 Help on accessing alternative formats, such as Portable Document Format (PDF), Microsoft Word and PowerPoint (PPT) files, can be obtained in the alternate format help section.

-Certain substituted diphenylamine substances are among those identified as priorities for action for the second phase of the Chemicals Management Plan (CMP).
-The selection of these substituted diphenylamine substances for action is based on the categorization process completed in 2006, and new information received as part of the first phase of the CMP.
+Certain substituted diphenylamines (SDPAs) were among those that were identified as priorities for action for the second phase of the Chemicals Management Plan (CMP).
+The selection of these substances was based on the categorization process completed in 2006, and new information received as part of the first phase of the CMP.

 |June 30, 2012||Release of the section 71 Notice with respect to certain substituted diphenylamine substances and the accompanying technical documents.|

 In October 2011, an announcement was published in the Canada Gazette, Part I: Vol. 145, No. 41- October 8, 2011 regarding planned actions to assess and manage, where appropriate, the risk posed by certain substances to the health of Canadians and the environment.
-This initiative builds on the first phase of the Chemicals Management Plan (CMP) by identifying approximately 500 substances, in nine substance groupings, as priorities for the second phase of the CMP.
-These substances will be assessed over the coming five years.
+This initiative builds on the first phase of the CMP by identifying approximately 500 substances, in nine substance groupings, as priorities for the second phase of the CMP.